ankitchauhan-ca/sharing_file_on_same_network/README.md

 5. **Usage**: Instructions on how users can interact with the app.
 6. **Contributing**: How to contribute to the project.
 7. **License**: The type of license the project is under (you can choose the MIT license or others).
+8. **Run**: To run use 'sharing/Scripts/activate' then run by going cd sharing and cd ShareFile and run python app.py

 This `README.md` provides a comprehensive guide for setting up, using, and contributing to your file-sharing app.
 Adjust the URLs and placeholders based on your actual GitHub account and other project-specific details.